 \section{Method}

-\paragraph{Task definition.} As illustrated in Fig.~\ref{fig:teaser}, The input to our method consists of a single face image $\mathbf{I}$ of an arbitrary identity and a speech audio clip $\mathbf{a}$ from, again, an arbitrary person.
-The goal is to generate a synthesized video of the input face image speaking with the given audio in a realistic and coherent manner.
-A successfully generated video should exhibit high fidelity in several key aspects: the clarity and authenticity of the image frames, precise synchronization between the audio and lip movements, expressive and emotive facial dynamics, and naturalistic head poses.

-Our generation process can also accept a set of optional control signals to guide the generation, which include the main eye gaze direction $\mathbf{g}$, head-to-camera distance $d$, and emotion offset $\mathbf{e}$.
-More details will be provided in the later sections.

-\paragraph{Overall framework.} Instead of generating video frames directly, we generate holistic facial dynamics and head motion in the latent space conditioned on audio and other signals.
-Given these motion latent codes, our method then produces video frames by a face decoder, which also takes the appearance and identity features extracted using a face encoder from the input image as input.
+\paragraph{Overall framework.} As illustrated in Fig.~\ref{fig:teaser}, our method takes a single face image, optional control signals, and a speech audio clip to produce a realistic talking face video.
+Instead of generating video frames directly, we generate holistic facial dynamics and head motion in the latent space conditioned on audio and other signals.
 To achieve this, we start by constructing a face latent space and training the face encoder and decoder.
 An expressive and disentangled face latent learning framework is crafted and trained on real-life face videos.
 Then we train a simple yet powerful Diffusion Transformer to model the motion distribution and generate the motion latent codes in the test time given audio and other conditions.